shailparmar03/bareMetalShrike-lite/02_xipAndFlash/README.md

 ## 2. Execute Code from Flash
 In the last chapter, you learned the boot-up process of RP2040 &micro;C. In summary, the process is relatively simple, the `bootrom` verifies that the first 256 Bytes in Flash is valid, loads it into RAM and start executing it.
 But, the RP2040 can work with any Flash chip that can communicate over SPI protocol and is smaller than 16 MBytes in size.
-The development board used in these tutorials (Pi Pico) has 2 MBytes of Flash.
+The development board used in these tutorials (Shrike-lite) has 4 MBytes of Flash.
 It also means that it should be able to execute a program that is larger than 256 Bytes.

 RP2040 contains XIP (Execute-In-Place) peripheral to allow processor to fetch instructions directly from Flash.
 The idea is simple, convert the read accesses requests from the processor into SPI commands.
 Thus, XIP acts as a Bus-To-SPI translation layer between the RP2040's processor and a Flash that can communicate over SPI.
 The goal of this chapter is to setup XIP such that the code can be executed directly from Flash.
 In fact, the 256 Bytes code that is loaded to RAM by `bootrom` and executed, is technically supposed to configure XIP, this is by design.